justinbloomfield/uninotes/yr1/sm2/math1113/lec.md

 fºg(x) = f(g(x))
 Ex: f(x)=√(x), g(x) = e^x - 1.
 Then
     R(g)=(-1,∞) ≤/≤ D(f) = [0, ∞)
-    So fºg B is not defined
+    So fºg is not defined
 If we restrict the domain of g to [0, ∞), then R(g) = [0, ∞) and we can compose
 fºg(x) = √(e^x - 1), D(fºg) = [0, ∞)
 Usually restriction of D(g) goes without saying